 When do I sign housing agreement?

 When applying for housing you will have the opportunity to review the terms and conditions and electronically sign your housing agreement by clicking “I Agree.”
-In order for the application to be active, the agreement will need to be signed by the application deadline of Friday, February 8, 2019.
+In order for the application to be active, the agreement will need to be signed by the application deadline.
 You have the opportunity to print the agreement or to view at any time through the WashU Housing Portal.

 Can I cancel my application without penalty?

-Please do not sign your housing agreement if you are not certain you can live on campus next year.
-It is important to discuss all available options with your parent(s) or guardian(s) BEFORE signing the 2019-2020 Housing Agreement; once signed, you are financially responsible for room and board charges for the fall and spring semesters.
+Please pay close attention to the cancellation fee schedule as you consider your options this year.
+Discuss all available options with your parent(s) or guardian(s) before signing the Housing Agreement.
+Once signed, you are financially responsible for room and board charges for the fall and spring semesters.

 What if I don’t/can’t select a room?